Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 ## Chapter 6: EXAPTATION

-- Exaptation: an organism develops a trait optimized for a single use but then the trait gets hijacked for a completely different function.
+- *Exaptation*: an organism develops a trait optimized for a single use but then the trait gets hijacked for a completely different function.
 - E.g. A feature adapted for warmth, such as feathers, is now exapted for flight.
 - It's using what you have in a new environment or way.
 - Collisions of different fields of expertise leads to creativity.